 Consider making a downloadable version of the calendar available on your company’s website, like these from the US Department of the Interior.
 With this, employees will know exactly when to expect their paychecks.
 Payroll staff doesn’t have to worry about sending out an email every time a weekend or holiday interferes with a pay date.
 Instead, employees can reference their calendars.

 In 2020, more employees are working from home than ever before.
 This has the potential to tangle up employee classifications, according to Jim Pendergast, Senior VP of altLine Sobanco.

 “Given today’s patchwork of work arrangements,” Jim says, “everything from the duties being performed to someone’s work hours could change their exemption status.
 Not to mention there are differences in exemption labor laws from state to state, making this even more difficult if you manage a geographically distributed team.”

-HR professionals need to pay close attention to the differences between their exempt and nonexempt employees.
+HR professionals need to pay close attention to the differences between their exempt and nonexempt employees when managing payroll.

 How to do it: